Modified Shallow Water Equations for significantly varying seabeds: Mathematical model

 where we introduced the total water depth $h = \eta + d$.

-Since we are considering a columnar flow model, each vertical water column is viewed as moving somehow like a rigid body.
+Since we are considering a columnar flow model, each vertical water column can be considered as a moving rigid body.
 In presence of bathymetry variations, the columnar flow paradigm then yields that the fluid vertical velocity must be equal to the one at the bottom, because the bottom is impermeable.
-Thus, we require that the fluid particles follow the bottom profile, i.e.,
+Thus, we require that the fluid particles follow the bottom profile, \ie,

 this identity being the bottom impermeability condition expressed with the ansatz \eqref{anssha}.

 \begin{remark} Note that for ansatz \eqref{anssha} the horizontal vorticity $\omb$ and the vertical one $\zeta$ are given by: